Characteristic oscillations in frequency-resolved heat dissipation of linear time-delayed Langevin systems: Approach from the violation of the fluctuation-response relation: Setup and the Harada-Sasa equality

-where $\circ$ represents the Stratonovich product \cite{sekimoto}.
-For Markovian systems that satisfy Einstein's relation, the average heat dissipation rate is always nonnegative, consistently with the second law of thermodynamics.
-However, non-Markovian systems may have a negative apparent heat dissipation rate on average, which is compensated for by extra dissipation in the environmental degrees of freedom that are not modeled explicitly in Eq.~\eqref{gen_eq}.
+where $\circ$ represents the Stratonovich product~\cite{sekimoto}.
+Here, $-\gamma \dot{x}(t)+\xi(t)$ represents the friction force and the random thermal force applied to the system by the environment.
+Therefore, $J(t)dt$ represents the work done by the system’s counterforce on the environment over the displacement $d x$ within time $d t$ at the level of a single trajectory.
+This energy transfer is interpreted as heat dissipation.
+When this heat dissipation rate is positive ($J(t) > 0$), energy flows from the system to the environment.
+The Stratonovich product in Eq.~\eqref{heat_def} ensures the validity of the first law of thermodynamics (see Ref.~\cite{sekimoto} for details).
+For Markovian systems that satisfy Einstein’s relation, the average heat dissipation rate is always non-negative, consistent with the second law of thermodynamics.
+However, time-delayed systems may have a negative heat dissipation rate on average.
+This is compensated by extra heat dissipation in the external degrees of freedom that exert the time-delayed force to the system, which are not modeled explicitly in Eq.~\eqref{gen_eq}.
+For example, the extra heat dissipation may arise due to the thermodynamic cost associated with the recorded information in the feedback-control agency~\cite{experiment1, rosinberg1,Landauer,sagawa}.

-Harada and Sasa found that this heat dissipation rate is related to two dynamical quantities of the system~\cite{harada-sasa1}.
+This heat dissipation rate is related to two dynamical quantities of the system, as originally reported in Ref.~\cite{harada-sasa1}.
 The first quantity is the response function $R_v(t)$ in the steady state, defined as

 which yields